Common Factors the Affect Weight

 - Assessing your target heart rate zone is also a useful way to measure your heart health and aerobic fitness.
 Your target heart rate zone indicates an increase in your heart rate that is at a sufficient enough level to give your lungs and heart a good workout.
 Specifically, it should be 50-85% of the maximum heart rate for your age; 50-70% for moderate-intensity exercises and 70-85% for high-intensity exercises.

 According to the Mayo Clinic, this is a way to assess whether or not your aerobic exercise is intense enough for a good workout.
 If you’re not achieving a heart rate within the target zone, you can increase the intensity until you’re within the target heart rate zone.
-Maintaining an exercise within this intensity is a great way to assess whether or not you are getting a workout conducive to great aerobic fitness.
+Maintaining an exercise within this intensity is a great way to assess aerobic fitness.
 According to the Mayo Clinic’s standards, the following figure indicates the standard target heart rate zones for different ages:

 - Another good assessment of aerobic/cardiovascular fitness is the running/jogging test.
 Timing yourself on how long it takes to run or jog 1.5 miles (2.4 kilometers) can indicate where you stand on an aerobic fitness level.
 According to the Mayo Clinic, the following time measurements indicate a good fitness level for a 1.5 mile run, based on age and sex:

 If you’re able to meet these figures, you’re getting a good workout based on your age/sex, and you’re at a healthy aerobic fitness level.
-The running/jogging test is also a good way to measure your progress, as well: each week (or each time you run), record your time.
+The running/jogging test is also a good way to measure your progress.
+Each week (or each time you run), record your time.
 Continue to work toward cutting down this time, and use these measurements as a way to track your progress in aerobic fitness improvement.

 Strength and Endurance